NKAmapper/nvdb2osm/README.md

      - Click the first link named *"xx treff xx meter"*
      - Copy the link behind *"api"*
      - Remove the bounding box in the copied link if any (or convert it to WGS84 coordinates)
+   - You may want to test the http string in your browser

 ### References